GoonerWare/Edgeware/README.md

 _**[Maintainer's Note]**_

 Hello!
 EdgewarePlusPlus is great, but has diverged enough from the original Edgeware following the rewrite that it should now be considered its own thing IMO.
-As great at it is, there are also some changes I am not a fan of and some outstanding bugs for things that I consider core functionality.

 The initial idea behind this fork is to update the original Edgeware project so that it supports modern versions of Python out of the box.
-Improved functionality that doesn't change the core design of the original Edgeware may also be brought in.
-It may diverge from that over time, but I am not currently looking to take feature requests etc.
+Improved functionality that doesn't change the core design will also be brought in (e.g. supporting multiple OS).

 _**[Release Notes]**_